Aakarshan-chauhan/-TF2-Reinforcement-Learning/README.md

 # Reinforcement-Learning
-A repository to convert concepts provided by the RL book by Sutton and Barto
+A repository to store different types of RL and Deep RL algos i learn and code